thomas5564/tp/docs/UserGuide.md

 **Examples:**
-- Marks Lab 1 as attended for the 1st student: `marka 1 l/1 s/y`.
+- Marking Lab 1 as attended for the 1st student: `marka 1 l/1 s/y`.
-- Marks Lab 1 as not attended for students 1 through 5: `marka 1:5 l/1 s/n`.
+- Marking Lab 1 as not attended for students 1 through 5: `marka 1:5 l/1 s/n`.

 <box type="warning">